v17GitHub/ModuleMapper/README.md

 # ModuleMapper

-ModuleMapper is an application which allows you to return a binary as a byte array and load that via ManualMapping into your selected process choice.
+ModuleMapper is an application which allows you to read a binary as a byte array and load the byte array via ManualMapping into your selected process choice.

 # Supported Operating Systems